youssef-mansor/TheAgentCompany/workspaces/tasks/example/task.md

-Find our company's API server codebase in our internal wiki at http://ogma.lti.cs.cmu.edu:8929/root/doc, clone it, and start up the API server locally.
+Find our company's API server codebase in our internal wiki at http://ogma.lti.cs.cmu.edu:8929/root/doc/-/wikis/home, clone it to /workspace folder, and start up the API server locally.
 Keep the API server running in background.